 But Charles couldn’t settle on a living.
 To make his dad happy, he studied law and sat for the bar, but never practiced law.
 He worked under his brother for a while.
 He became a civil servant in the court of King Louis XIV, the Sun King.

 He also served as secretary of the Académie des Inscriptions et Belles-Lettres (the Department of Noble Inscriptions), which created Latin phrases for the king’s monuments.
-In that position, he did something amazing for an upper-class paper pusher — he stood against making the Tuileries Gardens a royal preserve and campaigned to keep them open to the public.
+In that position, he did something amazing for an upper-class paper pusher—he stood against making the Tuileries Gardens a royal preserve and campaigned to keep them open to the public.

 Perrault married at age 44, but his wife died in childbirth six years later.
 The couple had three sons and a daughter, whose schooling Perrault oversaw when he could.

-In 1695, he lost his position as Académie secretary (perhaps for taking the wrong side, from his employer’s viewpoint, one too many times).
+In 1695, he lost his place as Académie secretary (perhaps for taking the wrong side, from his employer’s viewpoint, one too many times).
 He decided to devote himself to writing and completing his children’s education.

 In 1697, at age 69, Perrault published Tales From Mother Goose.
 They made him an instant sensation and established a new literary genre, the fairy tale.